-Through a weighted gene co-expression network analysis (WGCNA), we identified 17 and 21 gene modules in soybean and cowpea, respectively (Table S7, Figs S8 and Fig. S9A, see online supplementary material).
-Two co-expression modules each, viz. modules 9 and 17 (VuM9 and VuM17 hereafter) in cowpea and the modules 4 and 14 (GmM4 and GmM14 hereafter) in soybean, were significantly associated with Tr (P < 0.01), a key physiological trait related to water budgeting [22].
-GO enrichment analysis revealed common terms in these four modules, such as plastid/chloroplast, responses to radiation and temperature, and responses to stress (Fig. S9B, see online supplementary material), which are known to relate to stomatal functions, thus corroborating the links of these modules with transpiration.
-We noted that VuM9 was enriched with many RNA/transcription-related GO terms, suggesting that the water conservation traits in cowpea leaves involved also active gene regulations, rather than merely a consequence of physiological drought avoidance.
-On the other hand, GmM14, but not VuM17, was enriched with the GO terms 'endomembrane system' and 'endoplasmic reticulum', despite the two modules both were primarily responsive to SD (Figs S9B and Fig. S10, see online supplementary material), implying a severely perturbed cellular homeostasis in soybean leaves [23].
+Through a weighted gene co-expression network analysis (WGCNA), we identified 17 and 20 gene modules in soybean and cowpea, respectively (Fig. S8, S9A).
+Two co-expression modules each, viz. modules 9 and 17 (VuM9 and VuM17 hereafter) in cowpea and the modules 4 and 14 (GmM4 and GmM14 hereafter) in soybean, were significantly associated with Tr (P < 0.01), a key physiological trait related to water budgeting19.
+GO enrichment analysis revealed common terms in these four modules, such as plastid/chloroplast, responses to radiation and temperature, and responses to stress (Fig. S9B), which are known to relate to stomatal functions, thus corroborating the links of these modules with transpiration.
+We noted that VuM9 was enriched with many RNA/transcription-related GO terms, suggesting that the water conservation traits in cowpea leaves involved also active gene regulations, rather than was merely a consequence of physiological drought avoidance.
+On the other hand, GmM14, but not VuM17, was enriched with the GO terms "endomembrane system" and "endoplasmic reticulum", despite the two modules both were primarily responsive to SD (Fig. S9B, Fig. S10), implying a severely perturbed cellular homeostasis in soybean leaves 20.
 Next, we interlinked the modules between the two organisms by measuring the correlation between their module eigengenes (MEs) using the WGCNA default 'relating modules to external information' analysis.
-This analysis found that, among the Tr-associated modules, the VuM9 was positively correlated with the GmM4 (r=0.721, P=0.008), while the VuM17 was negatively correlated with the GmM14 (r = -0.902, $P = 5.89E^{-5}$).
-Notably, the GO term 'response to heat' fell into the two negatively correlated modules (see discussions).
+This analysis found that, among the Tr-associated modules, the VuM9 was positively correlated with the GmM4 (r=0.721, P=0.008), while the VuM17 was negatively correlated with the GmM14 (r=-0.902, P=5.89E-5).
+Notably, the GO term "response to heat" fell into the two negatively correlated modules (see discussions).

-By using the criteria of intramodular connectivity (K{ME}) ≥0.85 and absolute gene significance (GS) ≥0.85, we identified five and eight hub genes from VuM17 and VuM9, respectively (Fig. 4A and B; Table S7, see online supplementary material).
-From GmM4 and GmM14, we identified 26 and 9 hub genes, respectively (Table S7it should be Table S8, see online supplementary material).
-The soybean hub genes included those encoding various types of transcription factors, heat shock proteins, transporters, and noticeably, the ABA-degrading enzyme abscisic acid 8'-hydroxylase 4 (CYP707A4) [24].
-The GmCYP707A4 was transcriptionally upregulated at noon under MD and had a positive GS value, indicating that its expression increased Tr; however, its ortholog in cowpea was down-regulated and less abundantly expressed under the same stress despite its higher expression under the WW and SD conditions (Fig. 4C).
+By using the criteria of intramodular connectivity $(K{\rm ME}) \ge 0.85$ and absolute gene significance (GS) ≥ 0.85 , we identified 5 and 8 hub genes from VuM17 and VuM9, respectively (Fig. 4A, B, Table S7).
+From GmM4 and GmM14, we identified 26 and 9 hub genes, respectively (Table S7).
+The soybean hub genes included those encoding various types of transcription factors, heat shock proteins, transporters, and noticeably, the ABA-degrading enzyme abscisic acid 8'-hydroxylase 4 $(CYP707A4)^{21}$.
+The GmCYP707A4 was transcriptionally upregulated at noon under MD and had a positive GS value, indicating that its expression increased Tr; however, its ortholog in cowpea was downregulated and less abundantly expressed under the same stress despite its higher expression under the WW and SD conditions (Fig. 4C).
 Given the close relationship between ABA and stomatal closure, the higher expression of GmCYP707A4 under MD is postulated to relate to the more profligate water use trait in soybean leaves under this specific soil drought scenario.
 The hub genes of cowpea included those encoding the ABA-signaling component phosphatase 2C family protein, trehalose-phosphatase/synthase 9 (TPS9), RAB GTPase homolog A6B protein, far-red elongated hypocotyl 1 and so on.
-Among them, VuTPS9 (Vigun02g076000) aroused our particular interest (Fig. 4A), because trehalose has emerged as an important singling molecule in stress responses [25, 26].
+Among them, VuTPS9 (Vigun02g076000) aroused our particular interest (Fig. 4A), because trehalose has emerged as an important singling molecule in stress responses^{22,23}.
 The expression of VuTPS9 showed an obvious fluctuation across a day, and was higher under MD and SD than WW.
 In contrast, the soybean ortholog of TPS9 (Glyma.02G033500) showed rather stable expression over the course of gradual drought (Fig. 4C).
-Intramodular gene network further showed that VuTPS9 interacted, at the highest weight, with the genes encoding TPS11, ELF3, the energy-related 3-methylcrotonyl-CoA carboxylase (MCCB), and circadian-related cryptochrome 1 (CRY1) (Fig. 4A; Table S8, see online supplementary material).
+Intra-modular gene network further showed that VuTPS9 interacted, at the highest weight, with the genes encoding TPS11, ELF3, the energy-related 3-methylcrotonyl-CoA carboxylase (MCCB), and circadian-related cryptochrome 1 (CRY1) (Fig. 4A, Table S8).